 Pratt Institute Archives prioritizes resources for the preservation of and access to unrestricted collections.
 Archives resources are only provided for the retention and preservation of restricted materials after careful consideration for their impact to the Archives’ mission, its commitment to providing access to Pratt Institute’s history, and considerations for privacy rights and public knowledge.
 Restrictions imposed on Archival materials are included in each collection’s finding aid as well as noted at the time of the request.
-Access to restricted materials will be granted on the basis of protecting the privacy of those persons documented in the records and not based on the requestor's institutional affiliation or research purposes.
 Additionally, Pratt Institute Archives does not provide access to student records protected under the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).

 Records of the President's Office are restricted for 25 years after the date of creation while Records of the Board of Trustees are restricted for 50 years after the date of creation.